-Sessions currently take place in a private room on Tuesdays and Thursdays and last between 30-50 minutes (depending on circumstances).
+Sessions currently take place in Wyvern House on Tuesdays, Wednesdays and Thursdays and last for 50 minutes.

 Why refer a child for counselling?

 There are some issues which may be relevant when considering referring a pupil for counselling:

 - Their standard of work has dropped dramatically - They have become subdued or over excited; marked mood swings, behaviour that is 'out of character' - Those who bully others and those who are victims of bullying behaviour - They have difficulties due to family breakdown - They have peer group difficulties / relationships - They have been bereaved or suffered loss or separation - They have low self-esteem - They are self-harming